-The Sharon Water Department encourages homeowners to upgrade showerheads as a way to save resources, and offers free WaterSense labeled showerheads to residents.
+The Sharon Water Department encourages homeowners to upgrade showerheads as a way to save water, and offers free WaterSense labeled showerheads to residents.

 Please visit or call the Sharon Water Department, 781-784-1525 x2315, during regular business hours for more information.